HumanCellAtlas/fusillade/Readme.md

 - brew install terraform

 - Setup [AWS CLI](https://github.com/aws/aws-cli) with the correct profile, default region, and output format.
-- Local environment variables can be set in *environment.local* for convenience.
-If you use "source environment" and it will set environment variables from *environment.local* after *environment* variables have been set, if you choose to set them.
-If using multiple deployment with unique *environment.local* files, the *environment.local* file in the top directory of *fusillade* take precedence over *environment.local* in *fusillade/deployments/*
+- Local environment variables can be set in `environment.local` for convenience.
+If you use `source environment` and it will set environment variables from `environment.local` after `environment` variables have been set, if you choose to set them.
+If using multiple deployment with unique `environment.local` files, the `environment.local` file in the top directory of `fusillade` take precedence over `environment.local` in `fusillade/deployments/`
-- Populate `FUS_ADMIN_EMAILS` with a list of admins to assigned upon creating the fusillade deployment.
-This is only used when fusillade is first deployed to create the first users.
+- Populate `FUS_ADMIN_EMAILS` with a list of admins to assigned upon creating the Fusillade deployment.
+This is only used when Fusillade is first deployed to create the first users.
 Afterwards this variable has no effect.
 If more admins are required, then assign a user the admin role.
 - Deployment specific environment variables can be set in `./deployment/${FUS_DEPLOYMENT_STAGE}/environment.local` per deployment for convenience.
-- **Optionally** Before deploying fusillade you can modify the [default policies and roles](../blob/master/policies) to suit your needs.
-The `default_admin_role.json` is policy attached to the fusillade_admin role created during deployment.
+- **Optionally** Before deploying Fusillade you can modify the [default policies and roles](../blob/master/policies) to suit your needs.
+The `default_admin_role.json` is policy attached to the `fusillade_admin` role created during deployment.
 The `default_group_policy.json` is assigned to all new group when they are created.
 The `default_user_role.json` is the role assigned to the group `default_user` which is created during deployment.
-All of these policies and role can be modified after deployment using the fusillade API.
+All of these policies and role can be modified after deployment using the Fusillade API.

 ## Set Secrets

 Fusillade uses AWS Secret Store for its secrets.
-You can set secrets using *./scripts/set_secrets*.
+You can set secrets using `./scripts/set_secret.py`.
 For example:

 ```bash
 $ cat ./deployments/$(FUS_DEPLOYMENT_STAGE)/oauth2_config.json | ./scripts/set_secret.py --secret-name oauth2_config